Why a Positive Management Style Can Propel Your Nonprofit Forward Nonprofit MBA Podcast 2.14

 There is a research study regarding how positivity is impactful in the connection between team member interactions and organizational results.
 At the end of the study, it was found that teams who have a 7 to 1 ratio, positive to negative, were the highest performing teams, in which these members had high self-awareness and high-quality positivity.
 Positivity has the greatest follow-through for all sorts of business implications including employee retention and sense of purpose across each position.

-Nonprofit Leadership Decision Making
+Executive Director and Nonprofit Board Leadership Decision Making

 Influence is making your point powerful from the other person‘s perspective.
 Influence goes a long way toward helping motivate and engage employees.
 If employees report to you directly, you could say “because I said so” to explain your reasoning for something, but you would get a better result if you influence that person around something that matters to them.